Remote Work Statistics

 - 73% of teams will have remote workers in their ranks by 2028

-- 62% of respondents in one survey said they work remotely at least some of the time – meaning only 38% work out of the office all the time
+- 62% of respondents in one survey said they work at least some of the time remotely – meaning only 38% work from office all the time

-- A Regus forecast predicts that, by 2030, the U.S. economy could see a boost of $4.5 trillion from flexible working
+- A Regus forecast predicts that, by 2030, the U.S. economy could see a boost of $4.5 trillion from the rise of remote work

 Remote work could make recruiting more competitive

-Remote work is no longer just a “perk”, as Forbes notes.
-And workers aren’t just looking for attractive salary packages — they’re looking at the bigger picture.
-That bigger picture involves work-life balance and securing more flexible hours and conditions.
+Remote work is no longer a "perk," as Forbes notes.
+The thing is that workers aren't just looking for attractive salary packages — they're looking at the bigger picture.
+That includes work-life balance and securing more flexible hours and conditions.

 - 80% of U.S. workers say they would turn down a job that didn't offer flexible working

-- Meanwhile, in a poll of 880 U.S.-based knowledge workers, 74% said they would be willing to quit their job to work remotely
+- In a poll of 880 U.S.-based knowledge workers, 74% said they would be willing to quit their job to work remotely

 - By 2030, the demand for remote work will increase by 30% as Gen Z fully enters the workforce